 Start with general sales data, and then work your way into more specific data.
 This structure will give you solid foundations for understanding your overall SEO sales strategy.

-To help you do this, I’ll show you how to set up a marketing dashboard using Rank Ranger.
+To help you do this, I’ll show you how to create an SEO dashboard using Rank Ranger.
 If however, you don’t have a Rank Ranger account you can still set this up using Google Analytics and Google Search Console data.

 Before getting into the actual data, I first need to explain why I’m using a marketing dashboard platform rather than taking screenshots from Google Analytics.

 When looking at an entire campaign marketers run into a problem.
 Usually, our campaigns are complex, requiring us to look at multiple platforms to get a clear picture of our successes and failures.

 This leads to confusion as it’s difficult to know which platform to look at first or which metrics are the most important.
 In order to deal with this, marketers have to spend hours each month compiling reports that show the data in a linear fashion.

 This usually consists of taking screenshots of the most important metrics and pasting them in platforms such as Google Docs, Excel, Google Slides, etc.